PlayStation 5 is coming. Will it be the last one?

 For the last six years, Sony held the pole position for video game consoles.
 PlayStation 4 sold 100 million consoles worldwide by June, making it the fastest to reach that milestone.
 The Xbox One has sold roughly half that amount, while the Nintendo Switch has sold more than 36 million at a speed similar to the PlayStation 4.

-Many gaming executives are predicting this to be the last generation of consoles.
+Many gaming executives are predicting this to be the last generation of consoles, although it’s not the first time this prediction has been made.
 Ubisoft chief executive Yves Guillemot told Variety last year that an all-streaming future will make gaming more accessible to players.
 Executives at large software publishers like Square Enix and Take-Two Interactive Software also expressed doubts about how much excitement another generation of consoles can offer.

 It’s been a long time since graphical technology has excited people, and this appears to be an opportunity to once again amaze the gaming audience.
 Even PC gamers have a lot to look forward to for the next generation.
 Because of the popularity of consoles, developers often used aging PlayStation 4 hardware as the basis for their games, holding back performance on products that could be made for higher-end PCs.